 - A. \$480 for each dependent; adjusted annually by HUD (foster children/adults excluded). - B. \$400 \$525 for any elderly family or disabled family; adjusted annually by HUD. - C. For any family that is not an elderly or disabled family but has a member (other than the head or spouse) who is a person with a disability, disability assistance expenses in excess of 3% 10% of annual income.
-This allowance may not exceed the employment income received by family members who are 18 years of age or older as a result of the assistance to the person with disabilities. - D. For any elderly or disabled family: - 1.
+This allowance may not exceed the employment income received by family members who are 18 years of age or older as a result of the assistance to the person with disabilities.

+- D. For any elderly or disabled family: - 1.
 That has no disability assistance expenses, an allowance for medical expenses equal to the amount by which the medical expenses exceed 3% of annual income; - 2.
 That has disability expenses greater than or equal to 3% of annual income, an allowance for disability assistance expenses computed in accordance with paragraph C, plus an allowance for medical expenses that equal the family's medical expenses; - 3.
 That has disability assistance expenses that are less than 3% of annual income, an allowance for combined disability assistance expenses and medical expenses that is equal to the total of these expenses less 3% of annual income. - E. Unreimbursed Health and Medical Care Expenses and Reasonable Attendant Care and Auxiliary Apparatus Expenses Deduction: - 1.
 Health and medical care expenses that exceed 10% of the family's annual income can be deducted from the annual income.
-Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed.
+Health and medical care expenses include costs incurred for the diagnosis, cure, mitigation, treatment or prevention of disease or payments for treatments affecting any structure or function of the body.
+Health and medical expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed.
 Medical insurance premiums continue to be eligible for health and medical care expenses.
-However, health and medical care expenses may be deducted from annual income only if they are eligible and not otherwise reimbursed and may only be deducted for elderly or disabled families.

-- 2. In order to claim the deduction for the cost of unreimbursed reasonable attendant care and auxiliary apparatus expenses, the family must include a person with a disability, and the expenses must enable any member of the family (including the member who is a person with a disability) to be employed.
+However, health and medical care expenses may be deducted from annual income only if they are eligible and not otherwise reimbursed and may only be deducted for elderly or disabled families. - 2.
+In order to claim the deduction for the cost of unreimbursed reasonable attendant care and auxiliary apparatus expenses, the family must include a person with a disability, and the expenses must enable any member of the family (including the member who is a person with a disability) to be employed.
 If the unreimbursed attendant care and auxiliary apparatus expense exceeds the amount earned by the person who was enabled to work, the deduction with be capped at the amount earned by that individual. - F. Childcare expenses.
 Any reasonable child-care expenses necessary to enable a member of the family to be employed or to further their education are deducted from income.
-Reasonable child-care expenses are defined in 24 CFR subsection 5.603(a) and are expenses for the care of children (including foster children if the unreimbursed child-care expenses are paid from the family's annual income and not from another source, such as a stipend from the child welfare agency), age 12 and younger, when the expenses are incurred to enable a family member to work do not exceed the amount of employment income that is included in annual income. - 1.
-The BRADFORD COUNTY Housing Authority is recommending giving a deduction from annual income for child support payments that are garnished from employment and paid to Domestic Relations.
+Reasonable child-care expenses are defined in 24 CFR subsection 5.603(a) and are expenses for the care of children (including foster children if the unreimbursed child-care expenses are paid from the family's annual income and not from another source, such as a stipend from the child welfare agency), age 12 and younger, when the expenses are incurred to enable a family member to work do not exceed the amount of employment income that is included in annual income.

+1. The TIOGA COUNTY Housing Authority is recommending giving a deduction from annual income for child support payments that are garnished from employment and paid to Domestic Relations.